ghex-org/GHEX/doc_src/scope/scope.rst

-    - **Communicator**: Represents an end-point of a communication, and is obtained from the context (this are hidden when using the halo-exchange facilities, this is why the description is placed ath the end of the chapter).
+    - **Communicator**: Represents an end-point of a communication, and is obtained from the context (this are hidden when using the halo-exchange facilities, this is why the description is placed at the end of the chapter).

-    - **Communication Pattern**: Provides application-specific neighbor conntectivity information (encodes exposed halos for sending and receiving, for instance)
+    - **Communication Pattern**: Provides application-specific neighbor connectivity information (encodes exposed halos for sending and receiving, for instance)

     - **Communication Object**: Is responsible for executing communications by tying together